 Born in 1857, Henry Newton Brown was orphaned at an early age and raised by relatives in Rolla, Missouri.
-When he was seventeen, he headed west to become a cowboy, working on Colorado ranches before drifting south to Texas.
+When he was 17, he headed west to become a cowboy, working on Colorado ranches before drifting south to Texas.
 There, he killed a cowhand in a gunfight outside a Texas panhandle town and moved on to Lincoln County, New Mexico, where he soon became involved in the Lincoln County War.
 Fighting on the side of the McSween–Tunstall faction, known as the “Regulators,” he befriended Billy the Kid.

 When the Kid returned to New Mexico, Brown decided to stay in Texas, which probably saved his life for a few more years.

-The outlaws were given a meal, their photo taken, and told to write letters to their families.
+The outlaws were given a meal, their photo was taken, and told to write letters to their families.

-At about 9:00 p.m. the mob broke into the jail, demanding the prisoners.
-The sheriff refused but was overpowered by the mob of men and the jail doors opened.
+At about 9:00 p.m., the mob broke into the jail, demanding the prisoners.
+The sheriff refused but was overpowered by the mob of men, and the jail doors opened.
 As the prisoners attempted to dash for freedom, Brown was shot and killed, his body riddled with bullets.
 Wheeler was also wounded but was dragged along with Wesley and Smith to a nearby elm tree and hanged.

 © Kathy Alexander/Legends of America, updated November 2022.